duderstadt-lab/mars-docs/docs/kcp/SigmaCalculator.md

 permalink: /docs/kcp/SigmaCalculator/index.html
 ---

 The 'Sigma Calculator' tool calculates the error value in a specific region of all traces in the MoleculeArchive.
 By either specifying a region of interest manually or selecting it in the plot of a trace the sigma value for a region of interest is calculated.
-This error value can be used as an input in the 'Change Point Finder' tool.
+This error value can be used as an input in the 'Change Point Finder' tool and will automatically override a global sigma value.
+This gives the user the possibility to optimise the fitting process for each trace individually if desired.

 #### Inputs